-Press the () button to select (), then press the (button.
+Press the button to select , then press the button.

-- Press the ▲▼ buttons, select a category and press the (SET) button. - Once set. ✓ will appear on the screen. - To select multiple images, press the buttons or turn the (O) dial to select an image, then repeat the above operation.
+- Press the ▲▼ buttons, select a category and press the (button. - To select multiple images, press the 4b buttons or turn the dial to select an image, then repeat the above operation.